clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/getting-started/manage-2fa.md

 2. In the **2FA** column on the right, a shield icon indicates the 2FA status for each user.
 Hover over it to see more information.
   - Red icon {% icon 2FA-red | icon-only %}: 2FA is not active.
   - Orange icon with exclamation mark {% icon 2FA-orange | icon-only %}: 2FA was enforced for the user.
 The user has to activate 2FA upon next login.
+  - Orange icon with checkmark {% icon 2FA-activated | icon-only %}: 2FA is active.
+The user activated 2FA themselves.
   - Green icon with checkmark {% icon 2FA-green | icon-only %}: 2FA is active.
+The use of 2FA was enforced.

 ## Enforce 2FA activation for other users
 You can make other users activate 2FA.
 Enforcing 2FA for other users has the following consequences: